blaisdelllab/P034/README.md

     a correct choice was reinforced with food while and incorrect choice was punished with a 10s TO.

-Once pigeons reached the DMTO phase, there were a series of seven distinct phases to measure different aspects of feedback in learning.
-Some phases were replicated across multiple stimulus sets, which are provided in parantheses!
+Once pigeons reached the DMTO phase, there were a series of nine distinct phases to measure different aspects of feedback in learning.
+Some phases were replicated across multiple stimulus sets, which are provided in parantheses.
 Details on each of these phases will be provided in the manuscript.

 i.
 (3,12) Informative Feedback vs. Immediate Outcome (IFvIO)